VegaDeftwing/OpGuidesHugoSrc/content/Design/photo.md

 That number, is the ISO.

-This means we can need to balance how much time the shutter is open (more time = more light) and how much we muliply by (ISO).
+This means we can need to balance how much time the shutter is open (more time = more light) and how much we multiply by (ISO).

 Let's say we have the worlds worst camera - a device we could hardly call a camera - with a resolution of 1x1.
 1 pixel.
 That's it.
 Worse, let's assume it's a black and white camera - so we can get grayscale.